And when it rains on your parade, look up rather than down.

 The monsoon season is upon us with lashing rains, thunderous clouds, and striking lightning.
 While this is the time of torrential rainfall, it is also the time for travel.
 But low and behold!
 The road might be fraught with perils.
 The journey during monsoons can be unpredictable.
 But fear not, we are here with tips and safety measures that’ll help you wade through this storm.
 So before you book your air ticket, you might want to read this.

 1. Pack more synthetic clothes

-If you’re travelling during the rains then you’re bound to get caught in the rain sooner or later.
+If you’re traveling during the rains then you’re bound to get caught in the rain sooner or later.
 Clothes tend to remain damp, and damp clothes when packed begin to smell.
-So it’s best to pack more synthetic clothes as they tend to dry faster, leaving you hassle free.
+So it’s best to pack more synthetic clothes as they tend to dry faster, leaving you hassle-free.

 2. Carry medicines and repellents

 Puddles become breeding grounds for mosquitoes and other insects.
 With insects and mosquitoes rampant, diseases too are rampant and travel through the air and water.
 So it’s best to carry repellents to keep these disease carriers away and medicines too in case you fall sick.